Half-Life 2: Episode Two: Gameplay

-Episode Two features no additions to Gordon Freeman's weapons inventory.
-Instead, Valve chose to further explore uses for the gravity gun, with which the player can pick up and throw large objects.
+Episode Two features no new weapons.
+Instead, Valve explored further uses for the gravity gun, with which the player can pick up and throw large objects.
 They introduced more varied gravity gun "ammunition", such as logs, flares, and half-height butane tanks, which are easier to aim than full-size fuel drums.

 Near the end of the game, the player uses "Magnusson Devices", which designer Dario Casali described as a "sticky bomb that you fire at a Strider's underbelly that will draw power from the Strider's internal power source".
 The player uses the gravity gun to attach the bombs to tripodal enemy Striders; the bombs detonate when fired upon with any other of the player's weapons, instantly destroying the target.
 The Hunter escorts prioritize them as targets, either destroying them in the player's grasp or shooting already-attached ones off.

-Vehicles

-Large sections of the game feature a car which resembles a gutted-and-rebuilt 1969 Dodge Charger.
-It appears to have been tuned for performance.
-A radar system is installed later in the game, allowing the player to locate Rebel supply caches.
-In the final battle, a rear-mounted storage rack for Magnusson Devices is added and the radar is adjusted to track enemies and Magnusson Device dispensers.
-A homing unit is also installed so the player can quickly locate the car in the chaos of the final battle via a readout in the Hazardous Environment suit.